-Our dependence on a limited number of customers may cause significant fluctuations or declines in our revenues.
+Our dependence on a limited number of customers may cause significant fluctuations or declines in our revenue.

 We sell a substantial portion of our solar wafers to a limited number of customers.
-In 2006 and 2007, our top five customers accounted for 59.1% and 77.7% of our net revenues, respectively.
-Sales to each of Konca Solar Energy (Wuxi) Co., Ltd, Motech Industries Inc. and Suntech Power Co., Ltd. accounted for over 10% of our net revenues in 2006.
-In 2007, sales to each of Motech Industries Inc., Solarfun Power Holding Ltd. and Suntech Power Co., Ltd. accounted for over 10% of our net revenues, with sales to each of Motech Industries Inc. and Suntech Power Co., Ltd. representing over 20% of our net revenues.
+In 2006 and 2007, our top five customers accounted for 59.1% and 77.7% of our net revenue, respectively.
+Sales to each of Konca Solar Energy (Wuxi) Co., Ltd., Motech Industries Inc. and Suntech Power Co., Ltd. accounted for over 10% of our net revenue in 2006.
+In 2007, sales to each of Motech Industries Inc., Solarfun Power Holding Ltd. and Suntech Power Co., Ltd. accounted for over 10% of our net revenue, with sales to each of Motech Industries Inc. and Suntech Power Co., Ltd. accounted for over 10% of our net revenue, with sales to each of Motech Industries Inc. and Suntech Power Co., Ltd. representing over 20% of our net revenue.
 Sales to our major customers are typically made under multi-year framework contracts or multi-year sales contracts.
 Framework contracts typically provide for the sales volumes and price of our solar wafers for the first year, which terms are binding.
 The pricing terms, and sometimes the sales volumes, for subsequent years are subject to annual renegotiation.
-Therefore, if prices for later years cannot be determined through renegotiation, the framework contract will be terminated or become unenforceable.
-Multi-year sales contracts typically provide for the sales volume and price of our solar wafers for each year during the contract term, which terms are binding.
+Therefore, if prices for later years cannot be determined through renegotiation, the framework contracts will be terminated or will not be performed.
+Multi-year sales contracts typically provide for the sales volume and price of our solar wafers for each year of the contract term.
 However, the pricing terms are either fixed or subject to reset in situations where the market benchmark price for solar wafers changes more than a certain percentage from the contracted price.
 In addition, we have entered into one-year sales contracts with some of our customers which provide for an agreed sales volume at a fixed price.
 We anticipate that our dependence on a limited number of customers will continue for the foreseeable future.
-Consequently, any one of the following events may cause material fluctuations or declines in our revenues:
+Consequently, any one of the following events may cause material fluctuations or declines in our revenue:

-- reduction, delay or cancellation of orders from one or more of our significant customers; - failure to reach an agreement with our customers on the pricing terms or sales volumes under our framework contracts during annual renegotiations; - · loss of one or more of our significant customers and our failure to identify additional or replacement customers; and - failure of any of our significant customers to make timely payment for our products.
+- reduction, delay or cancellation of orders from one or more of our significant customers; - failure to reach an agreement with our customers on the pricing terms or sales volumes under our framework contracts during annual renegotiations; - loss of one or more of our significant customers and our failure to identify additional or replacement customers; and - failure of any of our significant customers to make timely payment for our products.